Favourites

 (2015, Kosminsky)

-Based on Hilary Mantel's books about the crises surrounding Henry VIII's penchant for instant-divorce, it's the flip side of the story told in A Man for All Seasons (1966).
-Maybe Thomas Moore wasn't a shining saint, maybe Thomas Chromwell wasn't hopelessly evil.
-Mark Rylance was a brilliant choice to play Chromwell: street smart, knowing when to be silent and when to act, knowing when to be kind and when not.
-There is still one more novel in the historical series to film, The Mirror and the Light (2020) — hopefully one day soon.
+(1966).
+Maybe Thomas Chromwell wasn't hopelessly evil and Thomas Moore wasn't a mild and wise saint.
+Mark Rylance was a brilliant choice to play Chromwell: street smart, knowing when to be silent and when to act, and knowing when to be kind and when not.
+There is still one more novel in the historical series to film, The Mirror and the Light

 Young Frankenstein